BambiCPT/BambiCPT/README.md

 ▀▀▀▀▀▀▀▀▀▀▀▀▀-     ▀▀▀▀▀▀▀▀▀▀       '╧╧╧╧╧╧╧╧╧`     ╚ ╧╧╧- ▀  ╚═╝     ╚═╝╚══════╝╚══════╝   ╚═╝        ╚═╝    ╚═════╝  ╚═════╝```

 I'm an aspiring backend-developer focused on building scalable & efficient applications.
-I primarily work with Python and Golang, and I have experience with JavaScript as well.
+I primarily use Python and Golang, and I have some experience with JavaScript as well.